 Note: if you are using iOS 12 or higher, you may wish to use Codebook's Password AutoFill feature instead.

-Find in Codebook is a Safari app extension for iOS that helps you log into websites securely using the passwords and other secure details you store in Codebook password manager.
+Find in Codebook is a Safari app extension for iOS that helps you login to websites securely using the passwords and other secure details you store in Codebook password manager.
 This article describes how to turn it on and how it works.

 You can use the passwords and other login details you store in Codebook to fill out login forms in Safari without ever leaving Safari.
 No need to switch over to Codebook, login, look up the record, copy a password, and switch back to Safari to paste it in and then repeat for other fields as need.
 Instead, Codebook for iOS contains an App Extension called Find in Codebook that can be accessed from the Share sheet while viewing any web page in Safari.